-Qualified support coordinators reevaluate each participant annually to determine if the individual continues to be eligible for waiver.
+Qualified support coordinators reevaluate each participant annually to determine if the individual continues to be eligible for the waiver.
 The same tool is used in the reevaluations process as is used in the initial eligibility process.
 The reevaluation includes reviewing and/or updating previous assessments on which the previous evaluation was based, including the Vineland, and re-documentation of conditions of eligibility as listed above.

-The following is included in the instructions of the "Evaluation of Need for an ICF/DD Level of Care and Eligibility for the DD Waiver": The Division uses standard tools to determine level of functioning.
-Assessment specified in Chapter 2 of 9CSR-45 such as the MOCABI and Vineland are the typical tests of adaptive behavior for all waiver participants.
-Other formal normative based, standardized assessments of adaptive function may be used to supplement or replace the MOCABI and Vineland.
+The following is included in the instructions of the "Evaluation of Need for an ICF/DD Level of Care and Eligibility for the DD waiver": The Division uses standard tools to determine level of functioning.
+The assessment tool is specified in Chapter 2 of 9CSR-45.
+The MAAS will, over time, supersede traditional instruments, such as the MOCABI and Vineland as the typical tests of adaptive behavior for all waiver participants

+The MAAS will not make it more difficult for an applicant to become waiver eligible and current waiver participants will not lose eligibility or services based on these standardized assessments.
+Rather, the MAAS streamlines the process for applicants, by reducing duplicative assessments into a single tool.
 In addition, educational, psychological and medical records, etc. may be used to assist in documenting the individual's diagnosis and level of functioning.
-These other standardized assessments will not impact eligibility, and current waiver participants will not lose eligibility or services based on these assessments.
-Any standardized assessment tool utilized will not make it more difficult for an applicant to become waiver eligible.
-Rather, the tool streamlines the process for applicants, by reducing several different assessments into a single tool.

 g.
 Reevaluation Schedule.
-Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are
+Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are reevaluations (select one):

-conducted no less frequently than annually according to the following schedule (select one):
+conc ducted no less frequently than annually according to the following schedule (select one):

-O Every three months
+0 Every three months

-O Every six months
+0 Every six months

 • Every twelve months

-Other schedule
+0 Other schedule

 Specify the other schedule: